aer0ss/aerofs/docs/engineering/requirements/eyja.md

 	* Storage quota is at the team level.
 Say 2Gb size limit for the free plan.
 	* Files that are shared count against the quota only once (no double couting a file shared between 2 people)
-	* When team reaches the quota, existing files still sync.
-New files cannot be uploaded until upgrading.
+	* When team reaches the quota, existing files still sync, unless new versions exceed the storage limit.
+New files cannot be uploaded until upgrading to the paid tier.

 `Message Search Quotas`